spikehq/docs.spike.sh/administration/roles-and-access.md

 ---
-description: Manage your team and secure access to critical integrations, on-call policies and more.
+description: Admins can configure roles and permissions minutely at Spike.
+This doc will guide you through how to create roles and assign different permissions and secure access to critical integrations, on-call policies and more.
 ---

 # Roles and access